Map and Transform Excel Data

 - Process multiple input and/or output files dynamically

 MapForce includes support for mapping data based on the spreadsheet format for Microsoft® Excel 2007 and later versions, under the Office Open XML (OOXML) file format specification.
 MapForce supports Excel spreadsheets as mapping sources or targets, enabling you to take advantage of its powerful graphical interface for data mapping either to or from Excel files.

 To develop an Excel mapping based on an existing spreadsheet or workbook, simply open your source file in MapForce using the File menu command, or drag and drop your document into the design pane.
 MapForce will display a graphical representation of the file structure, depicting rows, columns, and cells, as well as references to numbers and names.
 This component includes clickable icons which allow you to define and specify mappable data.

 Additionally, MapForce supports an optional file format introduced in Microsoft Office 2013, the Strict Open XML Spreadsheet format (ISO/IEC 29500 Strict) as a data mapping input component.
-Users do not need to specify whether an existing file is a Strict Open XML Spreadsheet or a standard Open XML document since both use the same .xlsx extension.

 Once your mapping is defined, the built-in MapForce Engine allows you to view and save the results with one click.
 Mappings to Excel produce Office Open XML (OOXML) markup.